inkjet/FBS_Power5/README.md

 I wanted to know if and when these games happen each week, so I made a Python script to determine when a college football team from a Power 5 conference (ACC, Big Ten, Big 12, Pac-12, or SEC) plays a non-power 5 school on the road.

+Requirements:

++ Python 2.7
++ SQLAlchemy 0.9.4+
++ Beautiful Soup 4.3+

-This requires Python 2.7, and the SQLAlchemy (for database creation) and Beautiful Soup (for web scraping) modules.
-Both are available as default pacakges in Anaconda.
+Both SQLAlchemy (for database creation) and Beautiful Soup (for web scraping) are available as pre-installed modules in [Anaconda](https://store.continuum.io/cshop/anaconda/).

 Running this is a three-step process.
 First, create an empty database: